Friday Meditation Group

 Facilitators

-Meet Cara Brown, a dedicated practitioner of mindful meditation since 2003.
-Her journey began with attending a transformative retreat called “A Day of Mindfulness,” led by the renowned Zen Master Thich Nhat Hahn and the monks and nuns of Plum Village.
-This profound experience ignited her passion for mindfulness, leading her to pursue a path of self-discovery and service to others.
+Cara Brown, a dedicated practitioner of mindful meditation since 2003.
+Her journey began with a transformative retreat led by Zen Master Thich Nhat Hahn and the monks and nuns of Plum Village.
+This profound experience ignited her passion for mindfulness and self-discovery.
+Cara now focuses on guided meditations, chants, and mantras, with a special interest in the Lotus Sutra.
+Through mindful living, she has found peace and clarity.
+Inspired by Thich Nhat Hahn and other mindfulness teachers, Cara shares the benefits of mindfulness with others.